 Plaza de Armas

 Plaza de Armas, technically part of the Historical Center of Cusco, deserves special mention as an area to stay.
-This central plaza is the heart of the city’s tourist section, a whole of historic churches, Inca ruins, bars, and restaurants.
+This central plaza is the heart of the city’s tourist section, boasting many historic churches, Inca ruins, bars, and restaurants.

 Things to see and do in the Plaza de Armas: